C2C CTF Writeups

 aandb(1000 bits) relative toN(2048 bits). - Relation: $val_{ab} = a \cdot b^{-1} \pmod N$.

-Exploitation
+Exploitation Strategy

-- Rational Reconstruction for $a, b$.
+- Rational Reconstruction to find $a, b$.

-- CVP/LLL for $M_1$.
+- CVP/LLL to find $M_1$.

 - Standard RSA decryption using $d$.